 Afternoon Session is 12.30pm to 3.30pm

-For the first few weeks the most important thing for us to do is to settle the children in and allow them to fully enjoy their new environment.
-It is during this time that we can make some very useful observations of the children and really think about how we can best support each child on their entry into our class.
+For the first few weeks the most important thing to do is to settle the children in and allow them to fully enjoy their new environment.
+It is during this time that the adults can make some very useful observations of the children and really think about how to best support each child on their entry into Preschool.

-Whenever we see the children trying really hard or following our class rules or simply just being great, they are awarded with a pretend banana – which they then feed to Bubbles’ (the class toy monkey).
-Upon achieving multiples of 10 bananas the children will receive a small prize.
-Stickers are also awarded for praise.
+Whenever we see the children trying really hard or following our class rules or simply just being great, they are awarded with stickers.
+Look out for completed charts in their blue / library book bags.

 The main coverage, for each theme, will be from the 3 prime areas (Personal, Social and Emotional Development, Communication and Language and Physical Development) with additional coverage of the four specific areas (Maths, Literacy, Expressive arts and design, and Understanding of the world) through a balance of adult led and child initiated activities.
 Copies of the themes coverage will be added to the school website regularly.

 Preschool love to learn through play.
-Threading helps us strengthen our fingers so that we can soon become excellent writers.
-Playing in the sand when it is in a tray on the floor helps us use different muscles than we use when the sand is in a tray on the table top.
-We like to alternate between the two, to strengthen the different muscles.
+Finger gym activities help to strengthen little fingers so that they can soon become excellent writers.
+Playing in the sand and water trays are a must at this age.
+We like to alternate between the two, to strengthen the different muscles and teach different skills.

-Over the next few weeks the children will explore more about themselves and their families as we complete our Marvellous Me theme.
+During the first Autumn term, the children explore more about themselves and their families as we complete our Marvellous Me theme.
 This will include talking about what the children enjoy doing both inside and outside of school – photographs placed on tapestry will be a great discussion starting point – so cameras ready everyone and please add lots of pictures to your child’s learning journal.